ESTLCAM – 2.5D Routing- Intermediate¶

-Now that the inner features have been finished it is time to cut the part from the material, leaving 3 small tabs that can easily but snipped off.
-For this step will will be using an outside cut, with a .2mm allowance, setting the tabs, starting at the Z=0 plane since the outer edge did not get surfaced and cutting .2mm in to the waste board (11.7mm deep).
+Now that the inner features have been finished it is time to cut the part from the material, leaving 3 small tabs that can easily be snipped off.
+For this step will be using an outside cut, with a .2mm allowance, setting the tabs, starting at the Z=0 plane since the outer edge did not get surfaced and cutting .2mm in to the waste board (11.7mm deep).
 Then the finishing pass with 0 allowance and matching the tabs previously set.

 Now save your project in case you need to come back and edit your paths.
 You can do this by using the select tool and changing the popup box parameters.
 Then export your CNC program (gcode).
 I use repetier as my visualizer to make sure the cuts look like they should, but to catch small errors if you are new to this I always suggest cutting into high density foam the first run to test your path.
-Better to waste some time and foam them stress your machine, break a bit, and waste material with some bad gcode.
+Better to waste some time and foam than stress your machine, break a bit, and waste material with some bad gcode.

 This leaves me with fairly finished part.
 I can pop it out and use a razor knife to cut off the tabs.
 I then hit the edges lightly with some 220 git sand paper and call it a day.

-Here are the files I used, you will probably need to edit these unless your wood is 11.5mm thick.
+Here are the files I used; you will probably need to edit these unless your wood is 11.5mm thick.
 This is the DXF, My generated gcode, and my estlcam project file.
 This is one of the parts for this http://www.thingiverse.com/thing:1562144

 Here is a video of this exact cut.